BlockchainCommons/XID-Quickstart/concepts/gordian-envelope.md

 ### Wrapping & Signing

-Any assertion in an Envelope always applys to its subject: the subject predicates the object.
+Any assertion in an Envelope always applies to its subject: the subject predicates the object.
 This applies to signatures too: a signature signs the subject.
 It does _not_ sign the other assertions on that subject.